howonlee/mertonon/docs/v0_7_roadmap.md

 - [ ] Splice in validations again
+- [ ] Deletion sidebars
-- [ ] Other CRUD sidebars, refactor to reframe, enter in nav-tos
+- [ ] Creation sidebars
+- [ ] Action sidebar, redo it for grad kickoff
-- [ ] Make the buttons say more sensible stuff when we log in or out or whatever
+- [ ] Make the buttons say more sensible stuff for intro, login, logout
+- [ ] Create and delete for password logins separately with selector lol

 - [ ] Kill the statecharts
 - [ ] Kill the selectors

+- [ ] Model updates, genericized endpoints in BE
+- [ ] Model updates component
+- [ ] Model updates FE

 - [ ] Changelog
 - [ ] Clicking around a bit